Program Overview

 - All students are required to complete an individualized MPH Goals Analysis within the CoursePlus Portfolio.

-- All students must complete the MPH Practicum requirement, including course PH.300.615 The Tools of Public Health Practice or PH.300.603 The Tools of Public Health Practice and Decision Making.
+- All students must complete the MPH Practicum requirement, including course PH.300.615 The Tools of Public Health Practice.

-- All students must complete PH.260.720 Communications Primer for the Public Health Sciences and an MPH capstone (PH.XXX.800).
+- All students must complete PH.260.720 Communications Primer for the Public Health Sciences or PH.260.710 Communication Practice for Health Science Professionals, as well as the MPH capstone (PH.XXX.800).

 - Students are required to complete PH.550.860 Academic & Research Ethics at JHSPH during their first term of registration in the program.